aih/RulesEditing/Rules2012-prev.md

 **PROCEEDINGS OF NATIONAL CONVENTION**

-##### <span id="rule-no.-26-order-of-business" class="anchor"><span id="_Toc327991863" class="anchor"></span></span>RULE NO. 26 Order of Business
+##### RULE NO. 26 Order of Business

 The convention shall proceed in the order of business prepared and printed by the Republican National Committee.
-The order of business shall include the time and date for the consideration of any item of business, the time limit assigned for consideration of any item of business, and procedural rules for the consideration of any item of business that are not inconsistent with these rules.
+The order of business may include the time and date for the consideration of any item of business, the time limit assigned for consideration of any item of business, and procedural rules for the consideration of any item of business that are not inconsistent with these rules.

-##### <span id="rule-no.-27-committee-reports" class="anchor"><span id="_Toc327991864" class="anchor"></span></span>RULE NO. 27 Committee Reports
+##### RULE NO. 27 Committee Reports

 (a) The report of the Convention Committee on Credentials shall be
     disposed of before the report of the Convention Committee on Rules